 sfy-50 - on Uranian maps, the line joining all places in which a lone Wayfarer has a 50 per cent chance of surviving a thousand-mile voyage.
 Sfy-50 is the boundary between Syoom and Fyaym.

 Skimmjard! - the word of greeting used by Uranians in all three of their main languages.
+Also, the word denotes a skimmer-pilot.

 sponnd - a laser hand-weapon which can resemble either a sword or a gun, depending on whether it is set to blade or bolt mode.
+Since laser technology on Ooranye uses vheic-light, a fired sponnd-bolt travels not at the speed of photonic light but at the visible speed of a hurled spear.

 Starside - the hemisphere of Ooranye that faces away from the distant Sun.
 Starside is mostly Fyaym, but there are pockets of Syoom even there - for example isolated cities such as Olhoav and their environs.